clarkdave/DSACancellationChecker/readme.md

 Every now and then a friend of mine who is looking to book a cancellation will let me use their details to update the script, so I may periodically update the source to work with the latest version of the website.

-The last time I confirmed the script working was *October 2010*.
+The last time the script was tested and confirmed working was May 2013

 ## Requirements

 * For obvious reasons, you can only use this if you are actually looking to book a test
-	* Specifically, you need a valid theory test certificate and provisional licence
+	* Specifically, you need a valid application number for your existing booking and provisional licence
 * Python 2.7
 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)

 ## License

+Modifications for new gov.uk website (c) 2013 Josh Palmer (joshpalmer123@gmail.com)

+Original Version copyright (c) 2010-2011 Dave Clark (me@clarkdave.net)

 (The MIT License)

-Copyright (c) 2010-2011 Dave Clark (me@clarkdave.net)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the